 I started writing this post which should’ve just been about displaying some recent acquisitions, before I knew it I was an excel spreadsheet deep in to cost vs performance discussions.
 So for now, I’ll just say, I have what I have and that’s about all there is to it.

-I’ve mentioned it briefly before, but to re-iterate, I decided around the start of this year that trying to change and ‘perfect’ (as much as is possible) all my camo and my load-carrying kit and my replicas all at the same time was proving to make progress in each area painfully slow.
+I’ve mentioned it briefly before, but to re-iterate, I decided around the start of this year that trying to change and ‘perfect’ (as much as is possible) my camo, load-carrying kit and my replicas all at the same time was making for slow progress in each area.
 So I decided to spend 2016 just hunting down the tactical apparel that I ‘needed’ to complete the collection idea that I had completely fabricated within my own mind.

 For those who saw the last Mail Call post back around September time, this is everything I’ve had show up since then, minus review items and a few very small bits and pieces that are purely for airsoft usage.
 Keeping all this in boxes for months and not ripping open all the packaging was pretty tough I’ll say that.
 Now, without getting either a UAV or some kind of scaffolding rig, this was the best I could do picture wise, and even this involved me spending (what felt like) a long time on a really rickety old plastic garden chair placed precariously on the edge of a step in the paving.
 Paving covered in slug trails, recent rain and a thin layer of green lichen.